carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

 3) Systematics

-   For running systematics, use the script:
+   For running systematics, use the script: RunSystematics.sh

-   RunSystematics.sh

    Systematics:
      - Purity:
        The code for estimating the systematic on the purity is in systematic_sw.
        The reference files are saved in checkCode, while the systematics on purity are saved in checkCodeSystPur09, checkCodeSystPur11
-       The directory of the files used for estimating the purity is passed to the function as  TString sDirRefFiles = "~/work/histogram/FromScratch/checkCode" and the last part of the name of the directory is defined inside the macro with: TString PurUsed[] = {"", "SystPur11", "SystPur09"};
+       The directory of the files used for estimating the purity is passed to the function as  TString sDirRefFiles = "checkCode" and the last part of the name of the directory is defined inside the macro with: TString PurUsed[] = {"", "SystPur11", "SystPur09"};

      - ShSh Background:
        The code for estimating the systematic on the ShSh background is in systematic_sw.

      - N Cent Mix: SystematicsNCentrBin (with NCent45) The systematic is calculated with a macro in systematic_sw.
-The files are defined before the macro in TString CentMixUsed[] = {"~/work/histogram/FromScratch/checkCode" /*Reference*/, "~/work/histogram/FromScratch/checkCodeSystNCentrMix" /*DiffNCentrMix*/};
+The files are defined before the macro in TString CentMixUsed[] = {"checkCode" /*Reference*/, "checkCodeSystNCentrMix" /*DiffNCentrMix*/};

      - Tracking Efficiency:
        The macro is in systematic_sw.
-The files root used are: dirRefData = "~/work/histogram/FromScratch/checkCode" for the reference,   dirFiles = "~/work/histogram/FromScratch/checkCodeTrackEff" for Tracking Efficiency variation
+The files root used are: dirRefData = "checkCode" for the reference,   dirFiles = "checkCodeTrackEff" for Tracking Efficiency variation

       - ZYAM systematics:
         ZYAM is used for a comparison with UE residual so it has to be run BEFORE UEresidual The ZYAM systematic is estimated with systematic_sw.
-The reference files are contained in dirFileResults = "~/work/histogram/FromScratch/checkCode" passed to the function.
-The ZYAM results are in dirFileResults = "~/work/histogram/FromScratch/checkCodeZYAM; only the string ZYAM is added to access ZYAM zT functions.
+The reference files are contained in dirFileResults = "checkCode" passed to the function.
+The ZYAM results are in dirFileResults = "checkCodeZYAM; only the string ZYAM is added to access ZYAM zT functions.
         Check it has to be run only for total range right?

      - UE Residual: